Tools and Materials

 Step 1: Lightly Sand the Wall

-Finish all drywall patch repairs with a final light sanding to ensure a satin smooth finish and seamless blending between the patch and the wall.
+Finish all drywall patch repairs with a final light sanding to ensure a satin-smooth finish and seamless blend between the patch and the wall.

 Step 2: Apply a Coat of Primer